AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

    Figure 4: Current Apparatus Set-up

-ProCoDA can only control two pumps, and one of the coagulant pumps had to be connected to the system.
-Thus humic acid and clay cannot add into the system under the control of two independent pumps.
-Our apparatus worked as the following description, to start with, clay, humic acid and water were added according to the calculation, into a 10L stock tank with a stirrer.
+Since ProCoDA can only control two pumps, one of the coagulant pumps had to be connected to the system.
+Thus, humic acid and clay cannot be added into the system under the control of two independent pumps.
+To start with running our apparatus, clay, humic acid and water were added, according to the calculated amount, into a 10L stock tank with a stirrer.
 This stock tank was connected to the clay pump.
-The pump speed would be control by ProCoDA system to maintain a relatively fixed influent turbidity.
-After that, a mixture of humic acid and clay went through the first turbidity meter, and influent turbidity of the raw water is measured.
+The pump speed was controlled by ProCoDA system to maintain a relatively fixed influent turbidity.
+After that, a mixture of humic acid and clay went through the first turbidity meter, and influent turbidity of the raw water was measured.
 Following this, the first stream of coagulant was added right before the fluid entered the first contact chamber.
 The second stream of coagulant was pumped into the system after the first contact chamber if we were running a two-stage addition experiment.

 Figure 5: T-connection for adaptation of ProCoDA